Sustainability

 The tax function is organized within the Group to ensure full compliance with all tax legislation in the countries where AXA operates.
 In addition to the Group Tax Department based in France, all key operational entities/countries/geographic zones have a tax team in charge of ensuring that tax regulations are well understood and fully satisfied by the entities.

-As a part of the global internal risk assessment, a specific tax internal control program is implemented.
+As a part of the global internal risk assessment, a specific tax internal control program has been implemented.
 These controls must be reported and documented by each team in scope to ensure full compliance.
 There is a yearly update made to the Group Audit Committee around tax topics with a specific focus on ongoing tax audits and litigation.

 A Tax Code of Ethics, agreed between Group Tax Department and local tax teams, highlights the key principles guiding the actions of the various tax teams:

 Within the objective of keeping good relationship with tax authorities, the AXA Group may seek, when necessary, certainty in advance from tax authorities to confirm an applicable tax treatment based on full disclosure of all relevant facts and circumstances.
+In addition, AXA is keen to build trust‑based relationships with tax authorities and therefore to adhere, when possible, to cooperative compliance programs or similar initiatives in countries in which it operates.

-The satisfaction of this Code of Ethics is a prerequisite of the activities performed by all AXA tax teams and gives rise to an annual certification by each head of tax, which is provided to the Group Tax Department.
-In addition, a bi-annual tax review process of each key entity or business line is performed by the Group Tax Department in connection with each local team.
+Compliance with this Code of Ethics is a prerequisite of the activities performed by all AXA tax teams and gives rise to an annual certification by each head of tax, which is provided to the Group Tax Department.
+In addition, a bi‑annual tax review process of each key entity or business line is performed by the Group Tax Department in connection with each local team.
 During these reviews, specific attention is given to tax audits and associated tax risks as well as market positions on tax matters that may impact AXA.
 These reviews offer a global framework for the tax teams to identify, analyze, control, and report tax risks.

 Lastly, an International Tax Committee composed of various senior tax executives within AXA tax teams meets every quarter to ensure consistency in approach on some technical topics, as well as agreements on guidelines, when necessary, connected to specific items.